 The new Health Sciences Center at Sinclair College provides students with an interprofessional education as it prepares the region's next generation of health care providers.
-An expansion and renovation to an existing building allows the opportunity to bring together all of the community college's health sciences programs under one roof.
-Kahler Slater partnered with local firm, LWC Architects, to provide allied health programming, planning and design services to the health sciences areas.
+An expansion and renovation to an existing building allows the opportunity to bring together the College's health sciences programs under one roof.
+Kahler Slater partnered with local firm, LWC Architects, to provide allied health programming, planning and design services.

-The project included combining the health sciences programs from several buildings around campus into one state-of-the art center.
-It allows Sinclair College to expand laboratory and clinical space for students, as well as convening space to host large group college and community events.
+The project included combining the health sciences programs from several buildings around campus into one state-of-the art center allowing the College to expand laboratory and clinical space for students, as well as space to host events.
 A key emphasis was placed on allowing students from different professions to learn with each other to mimic their future careers.
-Thoughtful planning explored ways for programs to share resources as well as provide various areas for student study.
-The facility includes areas for a wide range of health sciences programs, including nursing, dental hygiene, respiratory therapy, behavioral health, EMS, radiology tech, surgical tech, health information management and physical and occupational therapy assisting.
-A new surgical simulation suite, 25-chair dental clinic that serves Dayton-area residents in need, a home care simulation lab, and an EMS training room help ensure real-world training for the students.
+Thoughtful planning explored ways for programs to share resources and provide areas for student study.
+The facility includes areas for a range of health sciences programs, including nursing, dental hygiene, respiratory therapy, behavioral health, EMS, radiology tech, surgical tech, health information management and physical and occupational therapy assisting.
+A new surgical simulation suite, 25-chair dental clinic that serves Dayton-area residents in need, a home care simulation lab, and an EMS training room ensures real-world training for the students.